Search

 Thank you to Jim Edwards for this research.

-He was commissioned as a Second Lieutenant in the 3rd Battalion, the Gloucestershire Regiment (a militia unit) in 1905.
+He was commissioned as a Second Lieutenant in the3rd Battalion, the Royal South Gloucestershire Militia in 1905.
 Militia soldiers underwent a period of full time training followed by weekends and annual camp.
-The battalion was transferred to the Army Reserve as a unit of Special Reservists, during the reorganization of the reserve forces in 1908.
-These had a slightly higher training commitment.
-When this happened William was transferred as a Second Lieutenant and immediately promoted to Lieutenant and then, in 1910, to Captain.
+The battalionwas transferred to the Army Reserve as 3rd (Special Reserve) Battalion of the Gloucester Regiment, during the reorganization of the reserve forces in 1908.
+The Special Reserve had a higher training commitment than the Territorials.
+William was transferred as a Second Lieutenant and immediately promoted to Lieutenant and then, in 1910, to Captain.
+He qualified as a musketry instructor.

-He married Noelle Evelyn Campbell Stewart at Holy Trinity Church, Brompton, London on 18th October 1910.
-She had been born in 1881 in Bangalore India, where her father was a General.
+He married Noelle Evelyn Campbell Stewart at Holy Trinity Church, Brompton, West London on 18th October 1910.
+She had been born in 1881 in Bangalore, India, where her father was a General.
 In the 1911 census William and Noelle were recorded as living with his parents at the Brackens, Ascot.
-Their first child was born in South Holmwood on 7th July 1911 and the second in Cheltenham on 21st June 1913.
+Their first child was born and baptised in South Holmwood on 7th July 1911 and the second in Cheltenham on 21st June 1913.

 William King George Will Announcement